 PROOF OF PUBLICATION

 Applicants must submit proof of each publication necessary to meet eligibility.
 For books, we will need a photocopy or scanned image of the title and copyright pages.
 For journals, we will need photocopies or scanned documents of either the cover or title page of the journal as well as the table of contents page and the pages on which your work appears.
+If it is an online publication that has an editorial process, please provide links or screenshots of the publication.
 For self-published books, please provide a brief letter from the publisher confirming an editorial process.

 • Applicants should include a brief biographical statement—you will see a field for this in Submittable.
-Do not attach the biographical statement to your manuscript.
+Do not attach the biographical statement to your work sample.
 The biographical statement is used for publicity purposes only when the winners are announced.
 Biographical statements are not seen by the judges.

 DEADLINE: 11:59 p.m.
 Tuesday, November 19, 2024.
 Due to the anticipated volume of requests for help, please plan ahead and ask questions before the deadline week to ensure a reply.
 Please note that the Loft office hours will not be extended the evening of the deadline.
 Entrants will be notified of their status by the end of April, 2025.
 Winners will begin receiving payments in May, 2025.